ABOUT

 how local media can evolve to reflect community needs.

-These learnings not only shape future programming at the KiOSK, but also contribute to broader conversations in urban studies, design, and media about how cities can nurture belonging.
+These learnings not only shape future programming at the Cambridge KiOSK, but also contribute to broader conversations about how cities can nurture a sense of belonging.